G-torsors over a Dedekind scheme: Tannakian viewpoint

+\begin{remark} The proof above that $F_P$ respects tensor products generalizes easily to show that in fact $F_P$ respects any tensorial construction. \end{remark}

-Thus, $F_P$ is a faithful tensor functor that preserves monomorphisms.
-We now prove the converse is true.
-Let $F:\op{Rep}G\to\tr{Bun}_Y$ be a faithful tensor functor that preserves monomorphisms.
-We show that $F\cong F_P$ for a uniquely defined $G_Y$-torsor $P$.
-We denote by $\op{Rep}^{\prime}{G}$ the category of representations of $G$ on flat quasicoherent $\O_X$-modules.
-Denote by $\tr{QCoh}_Y$ the category of quasicoherent $\ms{O}_Y$-modules.
-We use Nori's construction in \cite[II]{Nori}, and closely follow the presentation in \emph{ibid}.
+Thus, $F_P$ is a tensor functor that on each fiber over $X_{\mr{Zar}}$ is faithful and exact.
+We now prove that the converse is true.
+Let $F:\op{\mbf{Rep}}{G}\to\mbf{Bun}_Y$ be a tensor functor that on each fiber over $X_{\mr{Zar}}$ is faithful and exact.
+We show that there is a natural equivalence $F\iso F_P$ for a uniquely defined $G_Y$-torsor $P$.
+We closely follow the elegant presentation in \cite{Nori}*{Sec.
+2}, generalizing to our current situation.
+The main idea to define $P$ is to apply $F$ to the regular representation of $G$.
+Of course, this is not a finite rank representation, so we must first suitably extend $F$.